reddysai616/Graph-Assignement/README.md

-# To run the app just run
+Step-1: To run the Application just run -> python app.py

-`python app.py`
+Step-2: For Running the tests

-# For Running the tests
+-> we need  to install pytest for running the Application Intsalliation Process :
-# you might have to install pytest for running the test
+From the terminal just type :
-# do `pip install pytest` for installing pytest
+pip install pytest for installing pytest
-`python -m pytest test.py`
+Later run this command :

-# Dependencies
+python -m pytest test.py

-- python 3.6.4
+Required  Dependencies for the Application :
-- pytest(latest)
+-> python and pytest (Latest Version )